BrentLagesse/YeastAnalysisTool/README.md

 source venv/bin/activate

-pip3 install -r requirements.mac.txt

-mkdir weights

-mkdir outputs

-mkdir outputs/segmented
+sh init.sh

-Then -- Download this link https://drive.google.com/file/d/1moUKvWFYQoWg0z63F0JcSd3WaEPa4UY7/view?usp=sharing and put it in the weights directory you just made.
+You can do this while the other script is still running -- Download this link https://drive.google.com/file/d/1moUKvWFYQoWg0z63F0JcSd3WaEPa4UY7/view?usp=sharing and put it in the weights directory the previous script just made.

 python3 main.py